michael-haerle/OLS_Regression_Challenge/README.md

 #### Results:
+- Correlation: 0.42
+- P-value: 1.14e-72
-- We fail to reject the null hypothesis that The Year Built in LA and Tax value are independent
+- We reject the null hypothesis that There is no relationship between the Deathrate and Poverty Percent.
+- There is a relationship between the Deathrate and Poverty Percent.

+### Stats Test 3: PearsonR

+#### Hypothesis:
-- There appears to be no relationship between Tax Value and the Year Built in LA
+- The null hypothesis (H<sub>0</sub>) is: There is no relationship between deathrate and median age.
+- The alternate hypothesis (H<sub>1</sub>) is: There is a relationship between deathrate and median age.

+#### Confidence level and alpha value:
+- I established a 95% confidence level
+- alpha = 1 - confidence, therefore alpha is 0.05

+#### Results:
-- P-Value 0.4721751128088897
+- Correlation: -0.0066
-- Chi2 1454990.41
+- P-value: 0.78
-- Degrees of Freedom 1454872
+- We fail to reject the null hypothesis that There is no relationship between the Deathrate and Median Age.

 ***